BuildTechnologyGroup/btg-laravel-challenge/README.md

 2. Seed data from this laravel project into the correct database/table.
 3. Create API Controller to GET items from the seeded articles table in the laravel mysql database.
 4. Call the created API controller from ExampleComponent.vue and render it in that component.

+## When you are finished

+Zip the project up and send it back to us.
+Good luck!